OODesigns/constrained-values/README.md

 The **Constrained Values** library solves this by embracing Object-Oriented principles.
 Instead of passing around a raw `int`, you create a rich, meaningful `Age` or `Temperature` object.
 This object encapsulates not just the value, but also the rules that govern it, ensuring that it can never exist in an invalid state.

 This is particularly powerful for abstracting hardware domains.
-Instead of remembering that a [Modbus](https://www.modbus.org/) register value of `-32768` on a specific hardware means "no sensor detected," or that a valid Serial Peripheral Interface ([SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Original_definition)) "mode" is an integer between 0 and 3, you can create type-safe objects like `BlaubergTemperature` or `SPIMode` that handle this complexity internally.
+Instead of remembering that a [Modbus](https://www.modbus.org/) register value of `-32768` on a specific hardware means "no sensor detected," or that a valid Serial Peripheral Interface ([SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Original_definition)) "mode" is an integer between 0 and 3, you can create type-safe objects like `VentilationTemperature` or `SPIMode` that handle this complexity internally.

 ## Features